Vyral/base-template/_posts/2019-09-12-3-things-we-focus-on-during-team-training.md

 {% include youtube.html %}

-The basis of our team’s success is our second-to-none training.
-Today, allow me to share the three key areas this training focuses on.
+<p style="text-align: center;"><em>The basis of our team’s success is our second-to-none training.
+Today, allow me to share the three key areas this training focuses on.</em></p>

 Our team enjoys a lot of great benefits, but this is only possible because of the high standards we hold ourselves to.
 Unlike some other teams, agents with us are expected to sell 30+ homes a year.
 The good news?
 Our training is specifically geared toward helping agents achieve this goal, and it’s all because we focus on three key things: